SoftwareAG/c8y-docs/content/concepts/interfacing-devices-bundle/overview.md

 -   [Cumulocity IoT´s domain model](/concepts/domain-model) in the Concepts guide, for understanding the data structures exchanged between agents and the Cumulocity IOT core.
 -   [Device SDK guide](/device-sdk) for understanding in detail how to develop agent software using the REST or MQTT protocols.
--   [Rest implementation](/reference/rest-implementation) in the Reference guide, for a detailed specification of the interfaces between agents and the Cumulocity IoT core.
+-   [Rest implementation](https://cumulocity.com/api/#section/REST-implementation) in the Cumulocity IoT OpenAPI Specification, for a detailed specification of the interfaces between agents and the Cumulocity IoT core.